-Fight Island will have its first event on with UFC 251 on July 11.
-It will then have success fight nights on July 15, July 18 and July 25.
+Fight Island had its first event on with UFC 251 on July 11.
+It then had success fight nights on July 15, July 18 and July 25.

 What fights will be at UFC Fight Island?

-Fight Island will open with a pay-per-view event, with UFC 251 on Saturday, July 11, with a main card featuring UFC welterweight champion Kamaru Usman vs. Jorge Masvidal.
+Fight Island opened with a pay-per-view event, with UFC 251 on Saturday, July 11, with a main card featuring UFC welterweight champion Kamaru Usman vs. Jorge Masvidal.

 It continued with three additional events in July: Calvin Kattar vs. Dan Ige, Deiveson Figueiredo vs. Joseph Benavidez and Robert Whittaker vs. Darren Till.

 Now, UFC is back at Fight Island, with the following events schedule:

 - Sept: 26: UFC 253: Adesanya vs. Costa

 - Oct.
 3: UFC Fight Night: Holm vs. Aldana